-Leaving dirty clothing all over your room, whether at home or a hotel, could be attracting bed bugs.
+Leaving dirty clothing all over your room, whether at home or a hotel, could attract bed bugs.
 A recent study by entomologists at the University of Sheffield, published in Scientific Reports, tried to determine why bed bugs infest your mattress and where they could be hiding.
+The study shows that:

 The researchers hypothesized that bed bugs aren’t specifically attracted to humans.
 Rather, like other blood-sucking pests, they’re after the smell and degree of carbon dioxide exhaled.
 To conduct a scientific study, the entomologists created a verifiable experiment that tested their hypothesis.
-Would bed bugs gravitate towards dry ice (or frozen carbon dioxide – left out in the open for a couple of hours.
-To these pests, the ice signals they’ll be able to get fresh blood from a living thing.
+Would bed bugs gravitate towards dry ice (or frozen carbon dioxide) when left out in the open for a couple of hours?
+The scientists aimed to verify if the bed bugs would view the CO2 as fresh blood they love from other living things.

-To follow up on this initial hypothesis, the researchers wanted to determine if dirty laundry – which also smells like humans.
-The team recruited volunteers who wore white cotton T-shirts and socks for three hours in the afternoon, then placed the items into a tote bag.
-At the same time, bed bugs in a container placed in a controlled room were given fresh human blood.
+Additionally, to test the initial hypothesis, the researchers looked at dirty laundry, which smells like humans.
+The team recruited volunteers who wore white cotton T-shirts and socks for three hours.
+Once the clothes sufficiently smelled like human, the volunteers put them in a tote bag.
+At the same time, bed bugs in a container were placed in a controlled room and given fresh human blood.
 Then, four tote bags – two with dirty laundry – were spaced evenly throughout the room.
 The two without laundry served as the control group.

 After your home has been infested, bed bug extermination almost always requires a professional.
 If you’re currently dealing with these pests, call us to make an appointment today.